MicroFocus/sv-containerization/kubernetes-templates/README.md

 ## Setup

-The working environment can be created in three steps:
+The working environment can be created using following steps:

 1. `kubectl apply -f apls.yml`

    This command creates an AutoPass License Server service `apls-svc`.
 After creation, you will need to login at https://apls-svc:5814/autopass/ with admin/password and upload the license.
 If you don't provide a license, you'll not be able to switch any virtual service to simulation.

+1. Replace `kubernetes-master` in the svserver.yml with the node name, where you want to host the SV Server and SV Management.

-1. Pre-create paths on node, where you want to host SV Server and SVM containers:
+1. Pre-create paths on the node, where you want to host SV Server and SV Management containers:

    `sudo mkdir /mnt/sv/logs`